It’s hard to find one single guide out there that gives you all the information you need about Amazon product photography.

 - Use 85% of the frame

 - Save it as a JPEG, TIFF, or GIF

-- That’s why the background has to be completely white and the product has to take up 85% of the space–it provides a cleaner, clearer pictures.
+That’s why the background has to be completely white and the product needs to take up 85% of the image.

 File Name Requirements

-The second part is telling Amazon what kind of file it is.
+Then you need to tell Amazon what kind of image file it is.

-Remember: Amazon won’t accept the product image without the correct file name.
+Amazon won’t accept the main product image without the proper file name.

 Types of Product Listing Images